 16. Enjoy yourselves - This is the most important tip of all!
 On your big day, remember to relax and have fun.
 You've hired pros.
 Your friends and family have all pitched in and now it's time to be in the moment.
 Let the day flow and just have a blast.
 This is probably the biggest party you'll ever throw and you need to have fun.

 18. Bridal Makeup - This should be my number one tip!
 Whether you're doing your own makeup or you're hiring a professional please use matte makeup ONLY!
-Anything with glitter, sheen or sparkly looks like reflective tape in the dark once a flash hits it.
+Anything with glitter, sheen, glowing, highlights or sparkly looks like reflective tape in the dark once a flash hits it.
 Anything "dewy" translates into "greasy" and "sweaty", not exactly the look you're going for!
 So matte, matte, MATTE please!
+Make up artists are fantastic at making you look great, but many of them have no idea what you will look like under the constant flashes and artificial lighting.
+They keep changing the terminology, but it all amounts to the same thing.
+Stick with matte!

 |Michigan Wedding Photojournalist With Lots of Tips For Your Wedding Day!|